bakayolo/proxless/docs/README.md

 The logic of the downscaler is available in the `RunDownScaler` func from [internal/controller/controller.go](../internal/controller/controller.go).

-### PubSub
+### PubSub (optional)

-The pubsub system is used to update the latest used time for each request on each proxless replicas.
+The pubsub system is used to synchronize the `lastUsed` time for each request on each proxless replicas.
 It is optional and currently use Redis.
-Without the pubsub, proxless is not fully HA.

 - Upon receiving a new proxless compatible service (the services engine), every replica subscribe to a channel corresponding to the service id in the pubsub system.
 - When a service is being called (the proxy), proxless will `PUBLISH` the `lastUsed` time attached to the service id to the pubsub system.